Rafzy/Raf-s-Vault/LLM/Transformers.md

 This is the step that associates each token into a vector value.
 This vector value directly correlates into the "meaning" of said token.
 This is explained more in [[Word2Vec]]. these word embedding is part of the total weights of the transformer, although a smaller part of the tons of total weights in transformers.

+embedding utilizes what's called embedding matrix, which every column corresponds to a word's vector value.

+Good note:
+The dot product of two vectors corresponds to how well they align

+Aside from encoding the meaning of the word, the vector must also contain the positional information of that word in the input.
+This is important for the attention block later.

+The network can only process a fixed number of words at a time, specified by what's called the **Context window**.
+If the overall conversation exceeds the context window, the model might seem to lose track of the conversation it's holding